16 Things to Do in Tillsonburg

 7. Tillsonburg's Extensive Trail System

 Tillsonburg is home to a wonderful network of trails worth exploring.
-For cyclists, the Great Trail (aka the Trans-Canada-Trail) connects Tillsonburg to several cities throughout the country and is a perfect spot for a leisurely ride.
+For cyclists, the Trans Canada Trail connects Tillsonburg to several cities throughout the country and is a perfect spot for a leisurely ride.

 The Carrol Trail offers an exciting walk with a few challenging hills along the way and views of an 1800s railway trestle along the way.
 Ending (or starting) in Coronation park, consider packing a picnic to enjoy on-site.